This shrimp ceviche recipe features gently poached shrimp cured in a zippy citrus marinade with avocado, tomato, jalapeno, and cilantro.

 • Shallots: Sweet and mild, shallots add depth without overpowering.
 Small red onion also works well.

 • Roma tomatoes: I like Roma tomatoes here because they stay firm when ripe.
-This is helpful because it stops them from getting mushy as the ceviche sits and maintains the texture and quality I’m after.

-• Avocado: Avocado gives a rich creaminess to the ceviche.
+• Avocado: Avocado gives a creaminess to the ceviche.
 Use a ripe avocado that’s not too soft and can hold up to a little stirring.

 • Tortilla chips: Crispy tortilla chips are a quick and easy vessel for this delicious ceviche.
-Crisp lettuce cups, like torn endive spears, tostada shells, or pita chips are good alternatives.
+Crisp lettuce cups, like torn endive spears, tostada shells, or pita chips, are good alternatives.

 How to Make Shrimp Ceviche